Vaginal and Bladder Rejuvenation

-Votiva provides a noninvasive alternative to tedious Kegel exercises or to surgery for urinary incontinence.
-Unlike laser vaginal treatments (like Mona Lisa touch) Votiva tightens the collagen supports under the bladder and urethra to improve bladder control and reduce both stress and urge incontinence.
+Votiva provides a noninvasive alternative to tedious Kegel exercises or surgery for urinary incontinence.
+Unlike other laser vaginal treatments Votiva tightens the collagen and supports the bladder and urethra to improve bladder control and reduce both stress and urge incontinence.
+There is no downtime after a Votiva treatment and you can return to work, exercise and living right away.

-I usually recommend a series of 3 Votiva sessions spaced over 3-4 months for optimal treatment of stress and some types of urge urinary incontinence.
-There is no downtime after Votiva treatment and you can return to work, exercise and living right away!
+*We often recommend a series of 3 Votiva sessions spaced over 3-4 months for optimal treatment of stress and some types of urge urinary incontinence.

 - Women experience urinary when there is weakening of the pelvic floor muscles that results in the loss of bladder control and the unintended release of urine.

-- Urinary incontinence in women shows up as stress, urge and mixed incontinence,
+- Urinary incontinence in women shows up as stress, urge and mixed incontinence.

-- Stress incontinence — Occurs when the bladder releases urine when a woman coughs, laughs, sneezes.
+- Stress Incontinence — Occurs when the bladder releases urine when a woman coughs, laughs, sneezes.
 Leakage can also happen with exercise and lifting and even with simply standing up.

-- Urge incontinence — Classified by having a sudden and severe need to urinate and the inability to get to the bathroom in time.
+- Urge Incontinence — Classified by having a sudden and severe need to urinate and the inability to get to the bathroom in time.

-- Mixed incontinence — Includes both stress and urge incontinence symptoms.
+- Mixed Incontinence — Includes both stress and urge incontinence symptoms.

-- Overflow incontinence — Occurs when urine is blocked from flowing normally out of the bladder.
+- Overflow Incontinence — Occurs when urine is blocked from flowing normally out of the bladder.
 This can cause the bladder to never fully empty and to build up so much urine that it eventually “spills over”.
 Overflow incontinence happens most commonly with nerve diseases or after surgery.

 Women with medical conditions such as Alzheimer’s disease and others that interfere with physical movement, communication and thinking may experience a type of incontinence called functional incontinence that can effect both women and men. experience incontinence twice as frequently as men primarily due to pregnancy, childbirth and menopause.
 Pregnancy causes hormonal changes and as the uterus increases in weight, the organ may put pressure on the bladder and lead to stress incontinence.
 Childbirth, especially vaginal delivery, weakens the muscles required for urine control, such as the sphincter, and may contribute to incontinence symptoms.
 Menopause drastically decreases estrogen production, which normally keeps the urethra and bladder lining healthy and strong.

 Incontinence itself is not a syndrome or condition, but rather a symptom of underlying weak urinary tract muscles or damage in the urinary tract or the nerves that control urination.
 Childbirth or weight gain may contribute to stress incontinence.
-Urge incontinence may be governed by more inherent factors such as emotional stress, brain damage or neurological diseases like Parkinson’s.
+Urge incontinence may be governed by more inherent factors such as emotional stress, brain damage or neurological diseases like Parkinson’s Disease.